tripal/tripal_analysis_expression/README.md

 # Installation
 1. Click on the green "Clone or download" button on the top right corner of this page to obtain the web URL.
 Download this module by running ```git clone <URL> ``` on command line.
 2. Place the cloned module folder "tripal_analysis_expression" inside your /sites/all/modules.
 Then enable the module by running ```drush en tripal_analysis_expression``` (for more instructions, read the [Drupal documentation page](https://www.drupal.org/node/120641)).
+3. If you are updating this module, you may want to consult the [Module Updating](#module-updating) section for explanation of changes that have been made to controlled vocabularies.

 # Features
 * Provides data loaders for biosamples, expression data, and p-value data